zachsain/whatsapp/README.md

 ### `cd whatsapp`

-open up root directory in vs code:
+Open up root directory in vs code:

 ### `code .`

-open up new terminal in vs code and run the following commands:
+Open up new terminal in vs code and run the following commands:

-### `cd frontend `
+### `cd frontend`

-### `npm install `
+### `npm install`

-after installing app dependencies open App.js in your file directory /whatsapp/frontend/src/App.js
+After installing app dependencies open App.js in your file directory /whatsapp/frontend/src/App.js

-add your business account id provided by facebook on line 115
+Add your business account id provided by facebook on line 115

 ### `const url = 'https://graph.facebook.com/v18.0/YOURACCOUNTID/messages'`

-add you api access token on line 116 in App.js (remember this api key refreshes every 24 hrs, so it will need to be updated as such)
+Add you api access token on line 116 in App.js (remember this api key refreshes every 24 hrs, so it will need to be updated as such)

-add your phone number to line 121 in App.js (this is the number you will be messaging with via the chat interface)
+Add your phone number to line 121 in App.js (this is the number you will be messaging with via the chat interface)

 # Setting up backend repository

 To setup the backend for this chat application do the following:

-clone node server -> https://github.com/zachsain/whatsapp-backend (not in this root directory)
+Clone node server -> https://github.com/zachsain/whatsapp-backend (not in this root directory)

 In new terminal (outside of this root directory e.g /whatsapp) run the following: